 - UPI UTR number in PhonePe, UTR number in Google Pay, and UTR number in Paytm can be easily seen under the transaction details inside the app.

-- The UTR number for UPI transaction might not always say “UTR,” but it acts as the same unique ID.
+- The UTR number for a UPI transaction might not always say “UTR,” but it acts as the same unique ID.

 Read More: UPI transaction limit per day